The River Nith’s Wildlife

 Heron’s are notoriously territorial birds so you are unlikely to see more than one in the same vicinity but as you travel further down the Nith towards the estuary you will notice the banks and shallows will intermittently be dotted with Heron’s as they hunt in the sand banks.

-Poet Susi Briggs has created a poem called ‘Huffy The Heron’, visit our Art Gallery page to watch the performance.
+Poet Susi Briggs has created a poem called ‘Huffy The Heron’.